-The company tracks, reviews and acts to improve its performance on preventing and remedying human rights abuses related to its security management, in line with the Voluntary Principles on Security and Human Rights.
+The company tracks, reviews and acts to improve its performance on supporting education and training of its security personnel, private, and public security forces, to prevent human rights abuses, in line with the Voluntary Principles on Security and Human Rights.

 - a.
-Tracks and discloses data, across successive time periods, on its performance on preventing and remedying human rights abuses related to its security management? - b.
-Audits and/or reviews the effectiveness of its measures taken to prevent and remedy human rights abuses related to its security management? - c.
-Takes responsive action, based on the findings of these audits and/ or reviews, to seek to improve the effectiveness of its measures taken to prevent and remedy human rights abuses related to its security management?
+Tracks and discloses data, against targets and across successive time periods, on its performance on supporting education and training of its security personnel, private and public security forces, to prevent human rights abuses? - b.
+Audits and/or reviews the effectiveness of its measures taken to support education and training of its security personnel, private and public security forces, to prevent human rights abuses? - c.
+Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve the effectiveness of its measures taken to support education and training of its security personnel, private and public security forces, to prevent human rights abuses?

-- Number and nature of incidents related to security management, and remedies provided, across successive time periods, throughout company's operations - External or internal audits / reviews / evaluations / inspections - Information on spot / regular checks - Outcomes / results of community surveys - Outcomes / minutes of review meeting with relevant working group/ committee - Revised company-wide strategy / management structure / etc. - Time-bound action plans developed in response - Detailed information on actions / initiatives taken in response - · Other relevant evidence
+- External or internal audits / reviews / evaluations / inspections - Information on spot / regular checks - Outcomes / results of surveys - Outcomes / minutes of review meeting with relevant working group/ committee - Revised company-wide strategy / management structure / etc. - Time-bound action plans developed in response - Detailed information on actions / initiatives taken in response - · Other relevant evidence